fonoster/routr/docs/docs/overview/concepts.md

 Notice that the load balancing section sets the `withSessionAffinity` to `true`.
 We need session affinity to ensure that all calls related to the conference arrive on the same Asterisk server.

-Every Asterisk server that registers using the `asterisk` username will join the same group under the `backend:conference` Address of Record (AOR).
+Every Asterisk server that registers using the `asterisk` username will join the same group under the `sip:conference@sip.local` Address of Record (AOR).

 ## Middlewares